 The Leathersellers’ Company has been supporting education at all levels since the 17th century.

-As well as offering grants for university students and directly funding a number of universities, we are involved with the running of secondary schools in south London.
-These are Colfe’s and The Leathersellers Federation of Schools (which consist of Prendergast Hilly Fields College and Prendergast Ladywell Fields College).
+As well as offering grants for university students and directly funding a number of universities, we are involved with the running of secondary and primary schools in south London.
+These are Colfe’s School and The Leathersellers’ Federation of Schools which consists of:

 Application is via our on-line form only – quick and easy to use.